 - Add the diced chicken and cooked until lightly browned

-- Add the mushrooms and cook for 2 minutes, stirring regularly
+- Add the mushrooms and rosemary and cook for 2 minutes, stirring regularly

 - Add the chicken stock/broth, and let it reduce for 2 minutes